contentful/experience-builder/README.md

 import { createClient } from 'contentful'
 import { useRouter } from 'next/router'

+// component example can be found at the top of this document import { MyButton } from './components/MyButton'

 const client = createClient({
   space: 'YOUR_SPACE_ID',
   environment: 'YOUR_ENVIRONMENT_ID',